 XVI.
-AMENDMENTS: The Commission shall have the power to amend or revise these Bylaws at any meeting at which a quorum is present, providing that written notice of the proposed change(s) is given at least ten days prior to such meeting.
-In no event shall these Bylaws be changed in such a manner as to conflict with Los Angeles County Code, Title 3-Chapter 29 establishing the Commission and governing its activities and operations, or with CDC, RWHAP, and HRSA requirements.
+AMENDMENTS: The Commission shall have the power to amend or revise these Bylaws at any meeting at which a quorum is present, provided that written notice of the proposed change(s) is given at least 10 days prior to such meeting.
+In no event shall these Bylaws be changed in such a manner as to conflict with Chapter 29 of the Los Angeles County Code establishing the Commission and governing its activities and operations, or with CDC, RWHAP, and HRSA requirements.